padraignix/padraignix.github.io/_posts/quantum-computing/2020-05-09-ibm-quantum-challenge.md

 <h3>Optmization</h3>

 <p>While our HHU attempt worked because we added two separate circuits together, we should be able to reduce the complexity cost by doing the work prior to invoking isometry - at least that is my assumption in theory.
-I used <a href="https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.linalg.hadamard.html">scipy.linalg.hadamard</a> in my initial solution, however as I quickly found out it did not work well with this second approach.
-I needed to switch from generating a 16x16 Hadamard matrix (which by documentation should be using <a href="https://en.wikipedia.org/wiki/Hadamard_matrix#Sylvester's_construction">Sylverster's construction</a>) to using <a href="https://docs.scipy.org/doc/numpy/reference/generated/numpy.kron.html">numpy.kron</a> to compute my own 16x16 Kronecker product.
+I used <a href="https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.linalg.hadamard.html">scipy.linalg.hadamard</a> in my initial solution, however I quickly found out it did not work well with this second approach.
+I needed to switch from generating a 16x16 Hadamard matrix (which by documentation should also be using <a href="https://en.wikipedia.org/wiki/Hadamard_matrix#Sylvester's_construction">Sylverster's construction</a>) to using <a href="https://docs.scipy.org/doc/numpy/reference/generated/numpy.kron.html">numpy.kron</a> to compute my own 16x16 Kronecker product.
 If we apply this approach we start off with.</p>

 {% highlight python %}
 h = np.matrix([[1,1], [1,-1]]) / np.sqrt(2)